PortSwigger/dev-sec-box/README.md

 ./gradlew clean build --refresh-dependencies
 ```

-## Conclusion

-DevSecBox is a powerful tool for integrating security into DevSecOps workflows.
-Its role as an autonomous orchestrator, combined with its robust feature set, makes it an invaluable addition to any security toolkit, helping teams deliver secure software faster and more efficiently.

 ## TODO
 There are lots of great things that could be added to this extension.